Counseling Degrees and Programs in South Carolina

 Citadel Military College of South Carolina

 While the Citadel Military College of South Carolina only offers undergraduate degrees to military cadets, the Citadel Graduate College offers evening programs to the general public.
-Students can complete a CACREP-accredited Master of Education (M.Ed.) in School Counseling with a specialization in either Elementary or Secondary School Counseling.
-In both tracks, students complete 51 credits, including 600 hours of supervised internship.
-The degree satisfies state requirements to become a school counselor and graduates can also meet the educational requirements for the Licensed Professional Counselor (LPC) license by taking two additional courses.
-A Certificate in School Counseling is available to students who already have a master’s degree in education or counseling and wish to obtain South Carolina’s school counseling credential.
+Students can complete a CACREP-accredited Master of Education (M.Ed.) in Counselor Education with a specialization in either Elementary or Secondary School Counseling.
+In both tracks, students complete 60 credits, including 600 hours of supervised internship.
+The degree satisfies state requirements to become a school counselor.
+The Citadel also offers a Master of Arts (MA) in Psychology: Clinical Counseling.
+The MA in Psychology: Clinical Counseling is comprised of 60 credits and prepares graduates for licensure as a Professional Counselor (LPC).
+Graduates should meet the educational requirements for licensure as Licensed Professional Counselors (LPCs) in South Carolina.

 Clemson University

 Clemson University offers CACREP-accredited Master of Education (M.Ed.) degrees in Clinical Mental Health Counseling and School Counseling.
 In these 60-credit M.Ed. programs, students complete 700 hours of supervised work experience in practicum and internships, including at least 240 hours of direct service delivery with clients.
 Upon completion of the M.Ed. in Clinical Mental Health Counseling program, graduates will meet state educational requirements for the Licensed Professional Counselor (LPC) license, while graduates of the M.Ed. in School Counseling degree will be eligible to become school counselors in P-12 settings in South Carolina.
-Clemson University also offers an Educational Specialist (EdS) degree designed to enable individuals who already have a master’s degree in counseling to gain an additional area of counseling specialization or advanced skills in their area of practice.
+Clemson University also offers an Educational Specialist (EdS) degree designed to enable individuals who already have a master’s degree in counseling to gain an additional area of counseling specialization or advanced skills in School Counseling or Mental Health Counseling.

 Converse College

-Converse College offers a Master of Marriage and Family Therapy (MMFT) with an optional play therapy track at the Converse campus or the University Center of Greenville.
-The degree requires students to complete 63 credits, including a 15-month practicum, and can be studied on a full- or part-time basis.
-The full-time program takes two years to complete, while part-time students must meet all degree requirements within five years.
+Converse College offers the only COAMFTE-accredited Master of Marriage and Family Therapy (MMFT) program in South Carolina, which is available at both the Converse campus and the University Center of Greenville.
+The degree requires students to complete 63 credits, including a 15-month practicum on a full-time basis.
+As part of their practicum, students must also complete 500 hours of client contact, which includes 50 hours of group supervision, 50 hours of individual supervision, and 250 hours of therapy sessions.
 Students take courses in family systems, child development, and psychopharmacology to gain an in-depth understanding of family, couple, and marriage systems.
 The college partners with the EMERGE Family Therapy and Teaching Clinic to provide students with numerous opportunities to apply classroom learning and interact directly with clients.

 South Carolina State University

-South Carolina State University (SCSU) is a historically black university that offers two CACREP-accredited graduate degrees in counseling.
-The Master of Education (M.Ed.) in Counselor Education consists of 51 credits, including counseling core courses and electives in either elementary or secondary school counseling depending on the track chosen.
+South Carolina State University (SCSU of SC State) is a historically black university that offers two CACREP-accredited graduate degrees in counseling.
+The Master of Education (M.Ed.) in Counselor Education consists of 48 to 51 credits, including counseling core courses and electives in either elementary or secondary school counseling, depending on the track chosen.
 Students learn about age-appropriate counseling theories and techniques, as well as group dynamics and multiculturalism.
-Graduates meet the requirements to become either elementary or secondary school counselors in South Carolina.
-SCSU also offers a Master of Science (MS) in Rehabilitation Counseling that meets state coursework requirements to become a Licensed Professional Counselor (LPC).
-In this program, students must complete 48 credits and take courses in disability studies, counseling, assessment, and case management.
+Graduates meet the requirements to become licensed elementary or secondary school counselors in South Carolina.
+SCSU also offers a Master of Arts (MA) in Rehabilitation Counseling that meets state coursework requirements to become a Licensed Professional Counselor (LPC), a Certified Rehabilitation Counselor (CRC), or National Certified Counselor (NCC).
+In this program, students must complete 60 credits and take courses in disability studies, counseling, assessment, and case management.
 The degree also includes 600 hours of supervised field experience.
+Students who already have a bachelor’s degree in counseling or a related field can earn an online graduate certificate in Addiction and Trauma through SC State Online.
+The certificate program consists of six courses, including Theories and Models for Addictions and Current Issues and Trends in Addictions and Trauma Counseling.

 Webster University

-Webster University offers prospective mental health counselors a CACREP-accredited Master of Arts (MA) in Counseling with a specialization in Clinical Mental Health Counseling.
-The university has numerous campuses across the country and, in South Carolina, this degree is available at the Charleston, Columbia, and Myrtle Beach campuses.
-In this program, students learn about counseling theories and models, professional ethics, and mental health assessment and diagnosis techniques so they can provide professional counseling services to diverse and multicultural clients.
-The degree is comprised of 60 credits, including core counseling courses, subject area courses, and electives.
+Webster University offers prospective mental health counselors a CACREP-accredited Master of Arts (MA) in Counseling with an emphasis in Clinical Mental Health Counseling, or Couples, Marriage, Family, and Child Counseling.
+The university has numerous campuses across the country and, in South Carolina, this degree is available at the Columbia and Myrtle Beach campuses.
+The Clinical Mental Health Counseling specialization is also offered through Webster’s extended hybrid program, although this program is not CACREP-accredited.
+In both specialties, students learn about counseling theories and models, professional ethics, and mental health assessment and diagnosis techniques so they can provide professional counseling services to diverse and multicultural clients.
+The degree consists of 60 credits, including core counseling courses, subject area courses, and electives.
 Students complete 600 hours of supervised work experience in practicums and internships.
-Applications are considered for the MA program on a rolling basis with new students admitted in the fall and spring terms.
+Applications for the MA program are considered on a rolling basis with new students admitted in the fall and spring terms.

 Online and Hybrid Programs